 Once identified, you should change offending URIs from

 Inactive 2FA Report

-Two-factor authentication (2FA) is an important security setting that helps secure your accounts.
-If the website offers it, you should always enable two-factor authentication.
-The Inactive 2FA Report locates items in your Bitwarden vault where you have not stored a TOTP authenticator key and then cross-references it with data from https://twofactorauth.org/.
+Two-factor Authentication (2FA) is an important security step that helps secure your accounts.
+If any website offers it, you should always enable 2FA.
+Offending items are identified by cross-referencing URI-data with data from https://twofactorauth.org/.